 Is it actually safe to charge a phone overnight?

-Let’s start answering this by stating a fact: all phones have an inbuilt charge controller chip which prevents it from being overcharged.
+Let’s start answering this by stating a fact: all smartphones have an inbuilt charge controller chip which prevents it from being overcharged.
 This means that, as soon as the battery level reaches 100%, your phone essentially disconnects the battery from the plug, protecting the battery from overcharging.
 After this, the phone continues running off the charger, leaving the battery untouched at 100%, and using the plugged-in charger to provide the small power consumption that the phone still demands.

 It would thus seem safe to charge your phone overnight, and this is in fact what many people believe.
 Unfortunately, the issue is not as simple as that.
 There are other factors that come into play, and the lithium-ion material being used has a big say in this.